-We’ve done a whole lot of living in our living rooms this past year, which makes them a prime target for some deep cleaning this spring.
+We’ve done a whole lot of living in our living rooms lately, which makes them a prime target for some deep cleaning this spring.
 Let’s start off the week by getting the junk and dust out.

 What we call different spaces in our homes (and how we use those spaces) vary from family to family.
 For some folks, the living room is the most active room of the home—the place where the TV is, the kids play, and the adults hang out after work.
 Maybe in your house the living room is a more formal room that hardly gets used, and all the action is in the den or the basement rec room.

 Throughout this week, we’ll be referring to the space we’re deep cleaning as the living room, but we’d encourage you to swap out the living room for whatever the highest traffic living space is in your home to really get the most value out of this deep cleaning routine.
 If the real “living” room of your home is the den, focus on that room instead.

 The way we use our living spaces and what we store in them is incredibly personal, so when it comes to decluttering one of the most used spaces in your home it’s important to take stock of what you do in that space.

 Maybe your living room is first and foremost a home movie theater where you watch movies and play video games.
 Maybe you’re huge into house plants and it looks less like theater and more like an English conservatory with copious plant stands.
 Whatever it is you do in the space, that should guide your decluttering and organization efforts.

 Living rooms, especially living rooms that are part of an open-concept plan that include an adjacent dining room table—which is an oh-so-tempting place to dump things—can be real clutter magnets.
 Even more so if you have children, who are masters of the drop-and-forget method of cluttering up every space they come in contact with.